Azure/azure-powershell/documentation/development-docs/patterns-for-standard-cmdlets.md

             {
                 var resourceIdentifier = new ResourceIdentifier(this.ResourceId);
                 this.ResourceGroupName = resourceIdentifier.ResourceGroupName;
-                this.ParentName = resourceIdentifier.ParentResource;
+                this.FooName = resourceIdentifier.ParentResource;
                 this.Name = resourceIdentifier.ResourceName;
             }

-            if (this.ShouldProcess(this.Name, string.Format("Deleting ChildFoo '{0}' in resource group '{1}' under parent Foo '{2}'.", this.Name, this.ResourceGroupName, this.ParentName)))
+            if (this.ShouldProcess(this.Name, string.Format("Deleting ChildFoo '{0}' in resource group '{1}' under parent Foo '{2}'.", this.Name, this.ResourceGroupName, this.FooName)))
             {
-                this.MySDKClient.ChildFoo.Delete(this.ResourceGroupName, this.ParentName, this.Name);
+                this.MySDKClient.ChildFoo.Delete(this.ResourceGroupName, this.FooName, this.Name);
                 if (this.IsPassThru.IsPresent)
                 {
                     WriteObject(true);